Skip to main content

 MistakeWhat happens

-Adding public=1 to a private exportYou get the public/share graph only.
-Remove public=1 for private data.
+Adding --public to a private exportYou get the public/share graph only.
+Remove --public for private data.

-Comparing public and private diagrams without headersPublic/share payloads may contain fewer renderable resources.
-Use diagnostics headers to explain count differences.
+Comparing public and private diagrams without contextPublic/share diagrams may contain fewer resources.
+Keep metadata next to each output.

 Tips